drindr/holopk/README.md

 Polkit agent that uses whatever dmenu compatible command you provide as a prompt.

+## MAY THEE BE WARNED:
+As of right now this is very much a proof of concept, I'm not sure how secure is it to use this thing.
+Also it might just crash or leak memory.

 # Usage

 Add this command to your compositor startup script or `.xinitrc`: